Freedom App Alternatives for iPhone (2026)

 Quick comparison: 6 Freedom alternatives for iPhone (2026)

-Habit Doom Locked until daily habits done ManagedSettings Yes (full) Free + $2.99/mo
+Habit Doom Locked until daily habits done ManagedSettings Yes (free) Yes (full) Free + $2.99/mo

-Opal Scheduled focus sessions ManagedSettings Limited Free + ~$8/mo
+Opal Scheduled focus sessions ManagedSettings No Limited Free + $19.99/mo

-One Sec Breathing pause before app launch Soft (skippable) Yes Free + $4.99/mo
+One Sec Breathing pause before app launch Soft (skippable) No Yes Free + $3.99/mo

-ScreenZen Delay timer before app launch Soft (skippable) Yes Free + ~$5/mo
+ScreenZen Delay timer before app launch Soft (skippable) No Yes Free (donations)

-Apple Screen Time Daily limits + downtime Trivial (Ignore button) Free Free, built in
+Apple Screen Time Daily limits + downtime Trivial (Ignore button) No Free Free, built in

-Brick Physical NFC tap required Configuration Profile App free $59 hardware
+Brick Physical NFC tap required Configuration Profile No App free $59 hardware

 Each app picks a different point on the enforcement axis.
 Habit Doom, Opal, and Brick all use real iOS-level enforcement.
 One Sec and ScreenZen use friction.
 Apple Screen Time has structural bypass weakness.